 AI startups funding and jobs by state

-It’s no surprise that California hosts almost twice as many financed AI startups as the bottom 40 states combined and almost half of all financed AI startups in the country.
+It’s no surprise that California hosts almost twice as many financed AI startups as the bottom 40 states combined.
+Almost half of all financed AI startups in the country.

 Let’s take a look at them (As of 09/09/2018):